444843-1 Bradenton-Palmetto Connector Project Development and Environment (PD&E) Study

 • The updated future traffic analysis has been completed.

-• Completed studying where traffic is coming from and where it’s going.
-(Origin/Destination) – Increased from 31% to 47% of traffic is pass through.
+• Completed Origin and Destination Analysis where traffic is coming from and where it’s going.
+(Origin/Destination) Increased from 31% to 47% of traffic is pass through.

 • Analyzed over 20 alternatives to meet the traffic demand.